 There are plenty of integration-heavy automation tools that will help your sales team streamline their processes.
 All your social media messages could come through your CRM, for example, or when users open an email, you can craft a follow-up instantly.

 Sales Stack Tool Recommendation There are plenty of automation tools out there, and some CRM or sales-focused platforms come with automation features.
 That being said, my preferred tool is Zapier.
 They have thousands of different integrations, it’s easy to use, and you can create custom Zaps to create your own workflows.

 Appointment-booking and demo-booking software should be a go-to for all brands, but it’s often overlooked as a tool for your sales stack.

-Appointment booking tools can be integrated on your site for demo or sales call booking.
+An appointment booking system can be integrated into your site for demo or sales call booking.
 You can also have individual calendars for each of your sales team members, which they can link to in their email signatures.
 This makes it easy for your team to manage their own calendars and for your customers to get in touch as needed.

 7. Live Chat Tools

 Last but not least, we strongly recommend that sales teams of all sizes implement live chat tools.

 More and more customers are turning to live chat when they have a question or concern, so having live chat functions on your site will increase the likelihood that they’ll get in touch and thus convert.
 It gives your customers one more way to get in touch and your sales team one more opportunity to close a deal.

 Plenty of live chat tools will actually integrate your on-site live chat messages alongside your brand’s social media private messages so that your team can respond all in one place.